Kilian1982/favouriteshop/README.md

 ## Overview
 The app does the following:

-1. Display the list of shops with an images either sourced from the internet or taken by the user with the phone,
+1. Display the list of shops with an images either sourced from the internet or taken by the user with the phone, shop name and short description.
+2. Allows users to add shops to their list.
+3. Allow user to edit their shop list.
+4. Display a map with all shops displayed on screen starting at the last shop added to the list.
+5. When on the Map with all the shops a user can tap the marker and get the details of the shop.

 ## The Idea